bmschmidt/nonconsumptive/README.md

 ### Contributor rules

-1. No pandas imports
+1. No pandas imports outside of the 'engine'
 2. All functions should use python type annotations.
-3. Tests are goods, working examples with text are better.
+3. Unit tests are good, working examples in ipynb are good.

 ## Legal disclaimer